 This ruffled blouse my not be my favorite 1940’s creation, but this project has won me over to wearing it again and again by its features.
 It fits so well in the arms and shoulders and bust plus the ruffles and thick cotton is nicely warm in the winter, all the while still keeping me a comfortable temperature inside buildings by having the short sleeves.
 I have a big box store brand micro suede skirt which I like to wear with my blouse (you see it in our pictures).
 It has all the feature of a forties skirt with its high waist and six-panels, shaping it into an A-line perfect for activity and, ahem, martial arts kicking like Agent Peggy Carter (I wish).

 The ruffles of my 1943 blouse are another interesting fashion feature of the decade of the 1940s.
-They are something you don’t see a whole lot of in the 40’s, and when you do they are often, like my blouse, used as an easy way to jazz up a garment (that is to mean something which doesn’t require much extra fabric to make).
+They are something you see a whole lot of in the 40’s, and when you do they are often, like my blouse, used as an easy way to jazz up a garment (especially the small ruffles that don’t require much extra fabric to make).
 After all, a ruffle front blouse was good enough for the famous Lucille Ball to wear in a movie made the same year as my top, “Best Foot Forward” of 1943.
-Ruffles and ultra-feminine features like ruffles, bows, and quaint country prints (such as the Advance #4214 play-suit pattern shown at left) had begun to be popular with the Bavarian/Tyrolean cultural fashions beginning at the late 30’s/early 40’s, lasting through the entire decade of the 40’s.
+Ruffles and ultra-feminine features like ruffles, bows, and quaintcountry prints (such as the Advance #4214 play-suit pattern shown at left) had begun to be popular with the Bavarian/Tyrolean cultural fashions beginning at the late 30’s/early 40’s, lasting through the entire decade of the 40’s.
 However, I find peasant blouses to be the one remnant from that trend that is perennially appealing…after all, the 1970’s brought them back to be used in our modern times as well.

 Do you have an outfit that you made which is different than what you normally like to wear, but you find yourself liking it after all?
 I feel that is one of the best perks to sewing your own clothes…to get to try all sorts of new, different, and unusual things and have fun experimenting with fashion, such as I did with my “Little Blouse on the Prairie”!